"Rawhide Rangers" (1941)

 "Fugitive Valley" (1941)

 Here's a shot from the Range Busters B-Western "Fugitive Valley" showing Cactus Hill in the background and placing the adobes near the western end of Sheep Flats.
 In addition to the movies cited above, the adobe complex appeared in "Rocky Mountain Rangers" (1940) and in the Republic serials "Zorro's Fighting Legion" (1939) and "Adventures of Captain Marvel" (1941), among other productions of the late 1930s and early 1940s.

-One prominent theory is that portions of the adobe complex were eventually incorporated into Iverson Village when it was built in 1945, but here again, I've never been able to make a positive match.
-My feeling is that the adobe complex was just to the west of where the town would be built.
+It has been reported that portions of the adobe complex were eventually incorporated into Iverson Village when it was built in 1945, and it does appear that there may have been a small amount of overlap between the two large sets.
+But in general the adobe complex was just to the west of where the town would be built.

 Indian Hills Mobile Home Village